itinerarymagic-lang/envoys-tutorials/content/docs/introduction-to-envoys.md

 **Payment Tracker** is a good example of using another team's interface to find an answer yourself, instead of waiting on someone who's OOO.

----

-## Program Dashboard (EM)

-An example of automation and system design working together: we identify the essential elements every dashboard needs, template them to cut down manual entry, and keep the template flexible enough for one-off additions.

-- **Flights** is called out as an area with a lot of potential — we haven't yet looped in NB on this, so for now we're using her existing system.
-It'll be incorporated and optimized later.
-- Some **new additions don't exist in the old App yet** (registration is one example) — expect some initial friction while the team adjusts.
-- **Invoices look different by team.** Fields act as control elements — for example, the Invoice Payment Status field determines whether an invoice is even visible in the Finance interface.
-- **QC Tracker** is an example of pulling elements out of individual teams' "Supreme" sheets and into the global system — no more manually updating a program in two places, which reduces mistakes and keeps things consistent.
-- There are **two ways to visualize an interface**: the legacy Google Sheets-style layout, or a custom view built around the actual workflow.
-Both exist today, and more flexibility is coming as we move toward Softr and a fully custom front end (the Reconciliation App).

----

-## S&R Interfaces

-Same idea as above — Supreme sheets can be brought in, and both the legacy and new custom views are available.
-Also shown: the **Staff Profile Form**.

----

 ## Wrap-Up